 What is Google's new page experience?

 Google's new page experience signal measures numerous facets of how users perceive the experience of interacting with a website or web page.
 Optimizing for these aspects makes the web more pleasing for users across all web surfaces and browsers and helps websites evolve towards mobile user expectations.
-It is believed that new page experience rollout would contribute to business success on the web as web users would grow engagement and can transact with less friction.
+It is believed that a new page experience rollout would contribute to business success on the web as web users would grow engagement and can transact with less friction.

 As mentioned earlier, it will comprise numerous metrics from Google's Core Web Vitals.